Where does the water go when it rains?

-- into your basement- can I reroute roof drains to direct water away from the foundation BEFORE it enters your house?
+- into your basement- can roof drains be re-routed to direct water away from the foundation BEFORE it enters the house?

-- down the slope of your yard: eroding soil, making it difficult to establish lawn or plant beds.
+- down the slope of the yard: eroding soil, making it difficult to establish lawn or plant beds.
 How can I slow the flow?